Your relationship doesn’t need to change in a major way to accommodate their sobriety.

 As much as you might want to get back to your ‘normal life’, you have to accept that it won’t happen overnight.
 Recovery takes time and one of the most helpful things you can do is try your best to be patient.
 Relapses are common and they do not mean that your partner has ‘failed’.
 There will be ups and downs but, if you are willing to put in the work and get through the difficult early phase, then you can have a normal, happy life with your sober partner.

 There’s no way around it.
 Supporting a loved one in recovery, particularly through the early stages, is never easy.
-It can be even more difficult when that loved one is also your partner, the person that you rely on for emotional support.
+Knowing how to support your sober partner in recovery can be even more difficult when that’s the person you rely on for emotional support.
 Every relationship has its ups and downs, and addiction recovery can make the ups feel less significant, and the downs feel far worse.
 It is easy to feel like your needs become secondary to those of your partner in recovery.

 Confronting addiction doesn’t need to be the only focus of your relationship, and nor should it be.